How To Impress Investors To Buy Your Business (Or Finance It)

 "We have never advertised and all sales are from organic growth."

-Sellers often believe that this will impress investors as investors "just have to do a bit of marketing and sales will increase."
+Sellers often believe that this will impress investors as investors will walk away thinking "we just have to do a bit of marketing and sales will increase."

 The truth: That's not how investors think.
 Their immediate conclusion is that without any stats to demonstrate which marketing works and which marketing doesn't, the new owners will have to start from scratch and waste a lot of money experimenting with various marketing channels before they discover what does and doesn't work.
 They'd much rather have, for example, several years' worth of PPC stats to demonstrate exactly which keywords work in Google ads, how much they cost and how much business is generated per £100 in ad spend.